McSick/honeycomb-derived-column-language-extension/README.md

 - Format Document to Expand
 - Minimize
 - Pull All Dervied Columns from a dataset, just name a folder the same name as your dataset and put an apikey with "manage queries and columns" permissions your dataset settings.
 Right click the folder use the Honeycomb Pull All command.
-- Pull, Push, Delete individual columns in dataset folder
+- Pull, Push individual columns in dataset folder
 - Autocomplete of columns for columns in dataset folder after you have pulled from Honeycomb.